AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 SWH is tested via the Windows Insider program, so any possible problem is recognized in advance and reported on the Dev.
 Website.

 The security setup is adjusted to keep usability and prevent fileless malware in the home environment.
 So, the EXE and MSI files are not restricted in SWH, except when executed from archives and email clients.
-But non-executable files like scripts, shortcuts, and other files with unsafe extensions are restricted.
+However non-executable files like scripts, shortcuts, and other files with unsafe extensions are restricted.
 Such a setup can be very efficient because nowadays, many initial vectors of attack are performed via non-executable files.